PlagueTR/CPP-DLL-Template/README.md

-# SharedLib-Template
+# CPP-DLL-Template
-Template for creating SharedLib(DLL) applications
+Template for creating DLL applications using C++

 #Instructions: